 Most visitors to Bali will probably be flying in to Ngurah Rai International Airport, which is just south of Denpasar in southern Bali.
 If you’re staying in the south, then it’s probably best to take a private transfer or taxi directly to your hotel.
 As of this writing, there’s no developed public transportation system in Bali so any other option may be more trouble that it’s worth.

 BY PRIVATE TRANSFER: This is the best and most convenient option.
 The driver will be waiting for you at the arrival area then take you directly to your hotel.
-You can arrange for transfers through your hotel or through Klook.
+You can arrange for transfers through your hotel or through Get Your Guide.

 BY TAXI: You can also take a taxi to your hotel but based on what I’ve read, it may be more expensive than a private transfer.
 You can book it at the official taxi counter inside the airport terminal.
 Just tell them the name of your hotel and they’ll quote you a fixed price.

 The above information assumes you’ll be flying into Bali, but there may be other ways to get there depending on where you are.
-I know for example that you can take a bus to Bali from Java.
-You can check 12Go Asia to find route options available to you.
-You can click on the link or use the widget below.
+You can check Bookaway to find route options available to you.

 WHERE TO EXCHANGE CURRENCY

 The unit of currency in Indonesia is the Indonesian Rupiah (IDR).